Welcome

 Belonging at Yale, 2020-2025

 Belonging at Yale is the name for the university’s activities to enhance diversity, support equity, and promote an environment of welcome, inclusion, and respect.
-Activity will focus over the next five years in six areas..
-Action areas are based upon the recommendations of the President's Committee are indicated with (P).
+Activity will focus over the next five years in six areas.
+Action areas are based upon the recommendations of the President's Committee and are indicated with (P).

 Invest in and coordinate centers for research and scholarship (P)